networkx/networkx/README.txt

 NetworkX

-NetworkX (NX) is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
+NetworkX is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.

 Copyright (C) 2004-2008 by